Flashing STM32 From CM4

 Step 3: Upload a binary

-Get a binary (.elf format) and upload it to the STM32 like this:
+Get binary (see i.e. Building STM32 Firmware) and upload it to the STM32 like this:

-openocd -f interface/xcore.cfg -f target/stm32h7x.cfg -c "program your-binary.elf verify reset exit"
+openocd -f interface/xcore.cfg -f target/stm32h7x.cfg -c "program openmower.elf verify reset exit"

 The firmware should be uploaded and the program should be running.